How we formed

 “I’ve been fortunate to be involved with Music in Prisons from the start and to have seen Irene Taylor’s vision come to reality.
 We have succeeded because this vision is a true one and the projects work.
 Through music we bring into the grim reality of the prison regime hope for life inside and for a future life outside.
 Music gives the men, women and young offenders the all-important sense of self; self-belief, self-confidence, self-worth.”

 Sarah Price, inaugural Chair of the Irene Taylor Trust

-Since 1995 the Trust has grown gradually and organically, in 2012 developing two new strands of work to extend the scope of our work, with our Making Tracks programme for NEET young people in the local community, and the Sounding Out programme for ex-prisoners who we first met on our prison projects, struggling to rebuild their lives on release.
+The Trust has grown gradually and organically in response the the needs of our beneficiaries; in 2012 we developed two new strands of work to extend the scope of our work, with our Making Tracks programme for NEET young people in the local community, and the Sounding Out programme for ex-prisoners who we first met on our prison projects, helping them to rebuild their lives on release.

 “I know that mum would feel immensely proud, firstly that the Trust was named after her and, secondly, of everything that has been achieved in her name.
 Were she still around, mum would have been interested and involved, never taking over and entirely in tune with the Trust’s ethos.
 She would have brought to it her warmth, her wonderful skills with people, a load of common sense and her usual sparkle and humour.
 A wonderful and fitting memorial.”

 Since 1995 we have worked with thousands of people and won awards; our expertise has been sought around the globe; we’ve made lots of great original music in the process: Find out more about all we’ve achieved in Our Track Record.